Nutrition and Dietetics» open the printable degree» search for more Areas of Study

 - Knowledge of therapy, public health nutrition and food service management.

 - Demonstrated competence to assess people’s nutritional needs at individual and group level.

 - Demonstrated competence to advise on nutrition and diet for general good health or for special needs.

-- Demonstrated ability to implement and manage nutrition services and programs.
+- Demonstrated abilities to implement and manage nutrition services and programs.

 - Competence in developing and implementing food and nutrition education programs.

-- Ability to identify and analyse complex problems within nutrition and dietetics and develop solutions to these problems.
+- Abilities to identify and analyse complex problems within nutrition and dietetics and develop solutions to these problems.

 - Skills in the development of nutrition communications, nutrition programs and policy.

 - The knowledge and skills to perform in a socially responsible manner, and to engage in lifelong learning.